Sohamdas08/Sales-Insights-using-SQL-and-PowerBI/README.md

 This star schema model enables efficient filtering, aggregation, and trend analysis.

+Tools & Technologies Used
-Tool / Technology	Used
+Tool / Technology	Purpose
 SQL	Data cleaning, transformation, and creation of analytical queries.
 Power BI	Data modeling, DAX calculations, and dashboard visualization.
+Excel	Used for initial data verification and inspection.
 DAX (Data Analysis Expressions)	To create calculated measures and KPIs.
 Key Metrics and KPIs

 Total Revenue: ₹5M

 Total Customers: 188

 Total Quantity Sold: 205

 Average Sales per Customer: ₹28K

 These KPIs were calculated using DAX expressions to measure sales performance and customer engagement for January 2025.

 Dashboard Highlights